 Age-related macular degeneration affects more than 10 million Americans and is a leading cause of vision loss.
-Alicia R. Grove, OD, and the team at Whitson Vision in Indianapolis and Avon, Indiana, diagnose and treat macular degeneration as soon as it’s detected to help prevent more severe stages of the disease.
+William E. Whitson, MD, and the team at Whitson Vision in Indianapolis and Avon, Indiana, diagnose and treat macular degeneration as soon as it’s detected to help prevent more severe stages of the disease.
 If you have blurred vision at the center of your focus area, it could be a sign of macular degeneration.
 Call the office or schedule an appointment online today.

 Macular degeneration is a condition in which the central portion of your retina begins to deteriorate.
 The retina is the part of your eye that records images and sends information to the optic nerve from your eye to your brain so you can see.
 The center of the retina, and the most sensitive area is the macula.

 The macula focuses your central vision and controls your ability to:

 When your macula begins to deteriorate, your brain can’t interpret images as accurately, resulting in blurred central vision or blind spots.
 If left untreated, macular degeneration continues to worsen and can cause blindness.

 Dry macular degeneration is the most common form of age-related macular degeneration (AMD) affecting adults 65 and older.
 In addition to age, other risk factors for developing AMD include:

 There’s not a single known cause of macular degeneration, but if you have any of the above risk factors, you can take steps to prevent the onset of the condition.
 Routine eye exams are the best way to identify the early stages of macular degeneration.